EyeOfPython/slpagora-rfcs/001-v2-protocol.md

     7. Buy amount of BCH (in satoshis), 8 bytes, **big endian**
     8. Receiving address of the seller (public key hash), 20 bytes, **big endian**
     9. Cancel address of the seller (public key hash), 20 bytes, **big endian**
+2. vout ≥1: Arbitrary outputs for sending the remaining BCH back to the wallet

+## Limitations of the current protocol

+The current protocol works, but has a number of drawbacks:

+1. The endianness of the EXCH transaction is inconsistent.
+It should be entirely big endian, like in the SLP protocol (although unlike the Bitcoin protocol).
+2. It's not possible to accept an offer partially, it can only be bought in full.
+3. It's hard to search all offers for a specific token
+4. It's hard to search only spent/unspent offers
+5. The current protocol assumes that there will be a separate SLP wallet and a BCH DEX wallet, which is cumbersome for users.
+The application should have one wallet with both the BCH for funding transactions as well as the SLP tokens

+## Towards a solution